KyleHek/retort-scripts/README.md

-# space-station-locator
+# retort-scripts
-Small script to locate the ISS and have an AI response describing the location it is above.
+Scripts that use the Retort language to perform task with the aide of AI.
 Uses Retort.js